bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Tarina/">Marian Țarină</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Warner/">John Warner Backus</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Warner/">Mary Wynne Warner</a>
-: An American mathematician best known for the invention of FORTRAN and for the BNF notation for describing the syntax of a programming language.
+: A Welsh mathematician who was a pioneer in fuzzy mathematics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Audin/">Maurice Audin</a>